fbpx

 Building Tax and Property Tax in Thailand

-The introduction of legislation of Building Tax and property tax in Thailand in 2020 has brought about changes for all property owners, in Phuket and nationwide.
-The primary objectives of this legislation were to address income inequality issues effectively increase tax earnings and improve the efficiency of property tax collection procedures.
+The primary objectives of this legislation were to address income inequality issues, effectively increase tax earnings, and improve the efficiency of property tax collection procedures.

 The traditional way of computing property tax using the evaluated value established locally has been substituted with an approach based on the value of both structures and land determined by the treasury department resulting in a more dependable and transparent process.

-Property Assessment Values; The values used to assess property, for tax purposes are in sync, with those utilized for land transfer fees and taxes recorded at the nearby land registry office.This information gets revised periodically to mirror the market values as assessed by the finance department as detailed in the Property Appraisal Act (2019).
-It is anticipated this modification will lead to property assessment values aligned with present market conditions.
+Property Assessment Values: The values used to assess property for tax purposes are in sync with those utilized for land transfer fees and taxes recorded at the nearby land registry office.
+This information is revised periodically to mirror the market values as assessed by the finance department, as detailed in the Property Appraisal Act (2019).
+This modification will lead to property assessment values more aligned with present market conditions.

-The Land and Building Tax in Thailand is applicable to a range of properties such as land parcels and buildings along with condominium units; however certain exemptions exist for property types as, per the laws provisions.
-Below are some aspects to note about properties and exemptions governed by the law;
+The Land and Building Tax in Thailand applies to a range of properties such as land parcels and buildings along with condominium units; however, certain exemptions exist for property types as per the provisions of the law.

 1. Taxable Assets Include Land and Buildings as Condominium Units subject, to taxes based upon their assessed value.